parllayproject/TaggingSDK/README.md

 Tags Demo Using Tagging SDK
 ===========================

-This is a demo app which explains the usage of [Parllay Tags](https://tags.parllay.com)
+This is a demo app which explains the integration of [Parllay Tags](https://tags.parllay.com) in an Android app.

 ## How to include Library